 6. ‘East Coker’.
 This is one of the Four Quartets, which some critics – including Helen Gardner – have branded Eliot’s masterpiece.
 We could have included Four Quartets as a poem in its own right, but the sequence can also be viewed as a collection of four individual pieces.
 This is the second poem in the sequence, named after the small village in Somerset from which Eliot’s ancestors hailed.
 (Andrew Elliott had left East Coker for New England in the late seventeenth century; he was one of the judges at the Salem ‘witch’ trials of 1692.)
 Eliot also quotes from his sixteenth-century ancestor Thomas Elyot in the poem.
 The image (right) is of St Michael’s Church, where Eliot’s ashes are interred.
 Here is a recording of Eliot reading the poem.

 5. ‘Journey of the Magi’.
 This was the first of Eliot’s popular Christmas poems, which he composed for special booklets/greetings cards published by the company he worked for, Faber and Faber.
-Eliot wrote the poem one Sunday after church (he converted to Christianity in 1927, the same year he wrote this), supposedly after imbibing half a bottle of gin.
+According to the poet himself, Eliot wrote the poem one Sunday after church (he converted to Christianity in 1927, the same year he wrote this), supposedly after imbibing half a bottle of gin.
 Told from the perspective of one of the Magi or ‘wise men’ visiting the infant Christ, the poem examines the implications that the advent of Christ had for the other religions of the time.